rxbsdk/TransparentTimerApp/README.md

   2. Answer the question highlighted in the blue box, ignore all others.
   3. (default prompt)

-### Building and Running

-1. Open the solution in Visual Studio
-2. Build the solution (Build > Build Solution or press F6)
-3. Run the application (Debug > Start Debugging or press F5)
-4. Edit the `config.json` file created in the application's directory

 ## Usage

 - The timer will appear at the bottom middle of your screen